MonikaSzucs/comp-2825-computer-architecture-organization/class-8/readme.md

 - the CPU does the Fetch Decode and execute (FDE) cycle.
 This diagram shows the fetch part
 - at the start (rising edge) of some cycle (call it T1), the CPU starts putting the main memory address of a word it wants onto the bus.
 After a few ns, the address is stable and usable by the memory.
 After a small delay, the CPU says I am making a memroy request about this address."
 - for us in COMP 2825, it will always be READ.
-- The memory does some math and determines that its too slow ( the CPU is too fast), so at the start of the next cycle, the data will NOT be ready, so teh main memory tells teh CPU "wait this cycle out".
-The following cucle (in this example) at the start, the main memory knows that the fetched word WILL be ready in that cycle, so it tells the CPU NOT to wait that cycle (ie get the word).
+- The memory does some math and determines that its too slow ( the CPU is too fast), so at the start of the next cycle, the data will NOT be ready, so the main memory tells the CPU "wait this cycle out".
+The following cycle (in this example) at the start, the main memory knows that the fetched word WILL be ready in that cycle, so it tells the CPU NOT to wait that cycle (ie get the word).
 The data must reach the CPU and then settle down in order to be useful.

 ## 7-4 and 7-5
 How do we know each cycle is 10ns?
 100MHz we need to be told this